ogotbanned/United-states-welfare-guide/readme.txt

 get welfare payments.
 YOU NEED A PHOTO ID FOR THIS.

-Cash EBT cards has a lot of stupid restrictions you can bypass by having an online bank account.
+Cash EBT cards have a lot of stupid restrictions you can bypass by having an online bank account.
 All you need is

 1.A SSN